luisenoz/luisenoz.github.io/_posts/2020-12-01-Ch4-EndToEndSGD.md

-# An End to End SGD Example
+# CHAPTER 4.3: AN END TO END SGD EXAMPLE

 The book starts the example with a simple, synthetic example model, where we imagine we were measuring the speed of a roller coaster.
 If we were measuring the speed manually every second for 20 seconds, it might look something like this: